szewah/eatBurgers/README.md

 ## Built with

-Javascript, HTML, CSS, Handlebars, Materialize, MySQL, Node, express
+HTML, CSS, JavaScript,  Handlebars, Materialize, MySQL, Sequelize, Node, express

 ## Acknowledgements
 Thanks to the instructors and teaching assistants at Columbia Univeristy Coding Bootcamp.

-## License
-MIT